Does Graph Prompt Work? A Data Operation Perspective with Theoretical Analysis: The Upper Bound of Data Operation Error via Graph Prompt

-For the cases where weight matrices are not full-rank, we have found that the error value ($\epsilon$) of the extended bridge set ($\epsilon-B_{G}$), into which the prompting framework can map $G$, is positively correlated with the distance of the graph model parameter matrix from being full-rank.
+For the cases where weight matrices are not full-rank, we have found that the error value ($\epsilon$) of the extended bridge set ($\epsilon\text{-}B_{G}$), into which the prompting framework can map $G$, is positively correlated with the distance of the graph model parameter matrix from being full-rank.
 However, a consistent upper bound does exist for the error $\epsilon$ of the extended bridge set when the matrix rank is determined.
-This means that even in some extreme cases, graph prompt learning can still guarantee a certain level of performance without experiencing extremely unexpectedly poor results: \begin{theorem} For a GCN model $F_\theta$, assume at least one layer's parameter matrix is not full rank, for GPF or All-in-One prompt, there exists an upper bound of $\epsilon$ such that for any input graph $G$, there exists an optimal $\omega$ where $P_\omega(G) \in \epsilon \text{-} B_G$, with $\epsilon \leq \mu(\theta^*) \cdot \lambda(G)$, where $\mu(\theta^*)$ and $\lambda(G)$ correspond to the model and graph $G$, respectively. \end{theorem} Theorem \ref{theorem5} is proved in Appendix \ref{pftheorem5}, where the upper bound of the error $\epsilon$ can be further expressed as follows:
+This means that even in some extreme cases, graph prompt learning can still guarantee a certain level of performance without experiencing extremely unexpectedly poor results: \begin{theorem} For a GCN model $F_\theta$, assume at least one layer's parameter matrix is not full rank, for GPF or All-in-One prompt, there exists an upper bound of $\epsilon$ such that for any input graph $G$, there exists an optimal $\omega$ where $P_\omega(G) \in \epsilon \text{-} B_G$, with $\epsilon \leq \zeta(\theta) \cdot \kappa(G)$, where $\zeta(\theta)$ is an implicit function corresponding to the model and $\kappa(G)$ is an implicit function corresponding to graph $G$, denoting the two parts of the error boundaries. \end{theorem}

-The upper bound has two terms, one part is related to the model because $\sin(\Phi/2)$ can be treated as a measurement of the model's expressiveness, the details of which can be seen in Appendix \ref{pftheorem5}.
-The other part is related to $\|C(G)\|$.
-Since the graph prompt aims to approximate $G$ with $P_{\omega}(G_{ori})$, that means the error is also related to the prompt design.
-In this way, \dotuline{we in theory confirm the intuitional findings } by \cite{sun2023all} as mentioned in our motivation section.
+We recommend the readers go further to see the details of Theorem \ref{theorem5} as proved in Appendix \ref{pftheorem5}, where the upper bound has two terms: one part ($\zeta(\theta)$) is only related to the model itself and increases as the model's expressive power decreases, such as increasing with decreasing rank; The other part ($\kappa(G)$) is related to the complexity of the solution space of downstream task on the given graph.
+Note that this is the upper bound of the error, not the error itself.
+In practice, we use the graph prompt to approximate such solution space, which means a better prompt design makes the real error even less than this upper bound.
+In this way, \dotuline{we in theory confirm the intuitional findings } by \citet{sun2023all} as mentioned in our motivation section.